rtalexk/elb_application/README.md

 For this tutorial we have created 2 EC2 instances, 2 Security Groups and an Application Load Balancer, which in turn uses a Target Group and a Listener.

-This is the order we're going to follow to remove the resources
+This is the order we're going to follow to remove the resources:

 1. Listener.
 2. Target Group.
 3. Load Balancer.
 4. EC2 Instances.
 4. Security Groups.
-   4.1.
-Remove reference between SGs.
+   1. Remove reference between SGs.
-   4.2.
-Remove Security Groups.
+   2. Remove Security Groups.

+> I think that by deleting the Load Balancer, both the Listener and the Target Group are also deleted.
+I have not tried it yet, but you can do it.

 ### Remove Listener